bballdave025/nyquist-text-existence/prereg_thinking/preregistration_starter_ideas.md

 If stroke-scale spatial frequencies or intensity gradients corresponding to writing fall below the Nyquist limit imposed by sampling resolution, bit depth, or compression, then the signal corresponding to text ceases to exist in the digitized image.

-Operationally, the Nyquist boundary is identified when a majority of stroke-associated spectral components collapse below a pre-specified detectability criterion under downsampling.

 In this work, the Nyquist boundary is treated as an operational transition characterized by simultaneous collapse of multiple observables, including: